 So I immediately made a recipe of distilled water and a few drops of lavender, geranium, rosemary, and cedarwood oils in a small glass spray bottle.

 My one word of warning is to be sure you use high-quality essential oils (I only order from doTerra & Young Living here in the US – I would not recommend buying any from local stores).

 Having watched a bunch of Youtube videos on this hair health subject there was a product I heard mentioned in several videos that piqued my interest.

 I use it after showering and before styling, and it really makes my hair appear more full and voluminous.
-I had such success with that I’m eager to try a few other products.
+I had such success that I’m eager to try a few other products.

 I’ve heard great things about Olaplex products too so that’s on my list of things to try next…I’ll check back in with you and let you know how it goes! (let me know if you’ve found anything that you LOVE!)

 Did you know that 1/4 of your hair shaft is comprised of water?

 That’s why is it “muy importante” to hydrate, hydrate, hydrate!!

 I actually place a big glass pitcher on my kitchen counter as a constant reminder for me to drink water throughout the day.

 Although my success story has not fully revealed itself yet, I have stopped shedding hair as much as I was, and I can feel new hair growth coming in at the scalp which is a huge relief!
 I have hope that it’s only going to improve!